Am0031/Portfolio/README.md

 # Portfolio

-Building the structure of my portfolio, focussing on the HTML and CSS parts, and deploying it to Github pages.
+This piece of work focuses on building the structure of my portfolio, focussing on the HTML and CSS parts, and deploying it to Github pages.

 ## Why a Portfolio

-To showcase my work
-For recruiters
+A portfolio is an important tool which can be very helpful when looking for work as a web developer.
+This is a great platform to showcase the different projects worked on and give access to the code to recruiters so they can have a feel of the person's coding style.
+This can also help developers looking to set themselves up as freelance developers.
+Their potential clients can visit this page and have a feel of the styles and functionalities that the person can build for them.

 ## Development steps

+The general steps that I followed to develop this templates are listed below:

 - wireframe design
 - skeleton html with div as per the wireframe + css flexbox for page structure